-Legal duties (ROG S)

-The requirements for a safety management system (SMS) are that it meets the requirements and contains the elements set out in Schedule1, adapted to the character, extent and other characteristics of the operation in question.

-Schedule 1, paragraph 2(i)

-The basic elements of an SMS are procedures to ensure that accidents, incidents, near misses and other dangerous occurrences are reported, investigated and analysed and that necessary preventative measures are taken.

-The applicant should describe its procedures for ensuring that accidents, incidents, near misses and other dangerous occurrences are reported, investigated and analysed and that any necessary preventative measures are taken.

-Arrangements for investigating and learning from accidents, incidents and near misses that could lead to harm are a central part of an effective health and safety management system.
+Legal duties For both infrastructure managers and transport undertakings (ROGS) Regulation 6(1)(b) The requirements for a safety management system (SMS) are that it meets the requirements and contains the elements set out in Schedule1, adapted to the character, extent and other characteristics of the operation in question.
+Schedule 1, paragraph 2(i) The basic elements of an SMS are procedures to ensure that accidents, incidents, near misses and other dangerous occurrences are reported, investigated and analysed and that necessary preventative measures are taken.
+Criterion For both infrastructure managers and transport undertakings The applicant should describe its procedures for ensuring that accidents, incidents, near misses and other dangerous occurrences are reported, investigated and analysed and that any necessary preventative measures are taken.
+Purpose For both infrastructure managers and transport undertakings Arrangements for investigating and learning from accidents, incidents and near misses that could lead to harm are a central part of an effective health and safety management system.
 Accident and incident investigation procedures need to be sufficiently thorough and comprehensive to ensure that the underlying causes are clearly identified and that actions to rectify problems are implemented effectively.
-For near misses, the collection and analysis of data can provide real value to preventing accidents and incidents.

-For investigation arrangements to be adequate it is essential that incidents that have a potential to endanger people are examined effectively.
+For near misses, the collection and analysis of data can provide real value to preventing accidents and incidents. have a potential to endanger people are examined effectively.
 Those that could lead to more serious consequences should be treated with a similar rigour to accidents that actually do cause harm.
 The investigation, the report and recommendations should cover not only the actions etc. of the principal dutyholder (applicant) but also of the infrastructure manager, any transport undertaking and any contractor that may be involved.

-The applicant also needs to demonstrate awareness of its statutory responsibilities for reporting accidents and incidents and how it acts on enforcement decisions made by ORR following accidents and incidents.

-Evidence demonstrating how the applicant meets this criterion should include a summary of:

-- procedures for reporting, investigation and analysis of accidents, incidents, near misses and other dangerous occurrences (this should cover procedures for reporting those accidents and incidents which are statutorily reportable to ORR and the Rail Accident Investigation Branch [RAIB]); - allocation of resources, and the training provided to those carrying out investigations; and - procedures for: - implementing actions required by ORR following an official (ORR and/or RAIB) investigation; - reviewing reports of accidents, incidents, near misses and dangerous occurrences received from all other sources, including employees, other transport operators, members of the public; and - considering and implementing preventative measures following analysis and review of relevant information from all sources other than when directly mandated by ORR.

-how the investigation process takes into account any effects arising from the operations of transport undertakings.
+The applicant also needs to demonstrate awareness of its statutory responsibilities for reporting accidents and incidents and how it acts on enforcement decisions made by ORR following accidents and incidents. ---------- -- Evidence For both infrastructure managers and transport undertakings Evidence demonstrating how the applicant meets this criterion should include a summary of: procedures for reporting, investigation and analysis of accidents, incidents, near misses and other dangerous occurrences (this should cover procedures for reporting those accidents and incidents which are statutorily reportable to ORR and the Rail Accident Investigation Branch [RAIB]); allocation of resources, and the training provided to those carrying out investigations; and procedures for: implementing actions required by ORR following an official (ORR and/or RAIB) investigation; reviewing reports of accidents, incidents, near misses and dangerous occurrences received from all other sources, including employees, other transport operators, members of the public; and considering and implementing preventative measures following analysis and review of relevant information from all sources other than when directly mandated by ORR.
+For infrastructure managers only how the investigation process takes into account any effects arising from the operations of transport undertakings.

-- records of accidents, incidents or near misses; - investigation reports, including investigation methodology to ensure identification of root causes/precursors; - competence of investigators; - suitability of and awareness (among operational staff) of near miss reporting criteria; - information about how a real-life accident, incident or near miss was reported, investigated and analysed prior to taking any necessary preventive measures; - how preventive measures identified as being required after an accident, incident or near miss were fully implemented; - how employees or their representatives are involved in the investigation process; and - how other operators have been involved in the investigation process.
+Potential For both infrastructure managers and transport undertakings inspection records of accidents, incidents or near misses; issues • investigation reports, including investigation methodology to ensure identification of root causes/precursors; competence of investigators; suitability of and awareness (among operational staff) of near miss reporting criteria; • information about how a real-life accident, incident or near miss was reported, investigated and analysed prior to taking any necessary preventive measures; • how preventive measures identified as being required after an accident, incident or near miss were fully implemented; how employees or their representatives are involved in the investigation process; and how other operators have been involved in the investigation process.